dcoles/ivle/doc/man/tour.rst

 any submitted project from the subject page.

 If you go into the *Intermediate IVLE ‣ group1* directory, you will be able to make a group submission to Phase 2 (which is a group project).
+Also note that the file here (``phase2.html``) was edited by studenta and studentb collaboratively, as you can see in the project's revision log.

 Note that the Phase 3 submission has already closed.
-Also note that the file here (``phase2.html``) was edited by studenta and studentb collaboratively, as you can see in the project's revision log.
+You can still make a "late submission" to a project that has closed, but there is an extra confirmation step.
+Lecturers are given details on late submissions and may deduct marks accordingly.

 Worksheets
 ----------